gql-dart/ferry/ferry/README.md

 );
 ```

-This handler can then be called using its key `"MyHandlerKey"` from a `QueryRequest`.
+This handler can then be called using its key `"MyHandlerKey"` from a `OperationRequest`.

 ## Generate Dart GraphQL Files

 The `Client` is fully typed, so we must use the `gql_build` package to generate dart representations of our GraphQL queries.
-We will also use the `req_builder` included in the `Client` package to build typed `QueryRequest`s for each GraphQL query.
+We will also use the `req_builder` included in the `Client` package to build typed `OperationRequest`s for each GraphQL operation.

 ### Download GraphQL Schema